Coinbase Phone Screen Interview: What It Tests and How to Pass

 The progression is not an accident.
 They want to see how you handle ramping difficulty when you are tired and running low on time.

 The fintech framing shows up here too.
 Problems get dressed in domain language.
-"Build an in-memory transaction store with TTL support" is still a hash map problem, but you have to parse what the problem is asking through the wrapper.
+"Build an in-memory transaction store with TTL support" is still a hash map problem with lazy expiration, but you have to parse what the problem is asking through the wrapper.
 Candidates who only drill abstract LeetCode sometimes hit a wall here because the problem statement does not look like a textbook problem.
 It looks like a Jira ticket.

 Common topic areas: